dflick-pivotal/sentimentr-release/README.md

 product_version: 1.0.1.1
 - name: sentimentr
   version: 1.0.1.0
-- execute: createTileWithDevRelease.sh
+- Execute: createTileWithDevRelease.sh
-- this creates a sentimentr.pivotal file
+- This creates a sentimentr.pivotal file
-- before you import the file delete and aply changes in the ops manager first - the tile is not upgradable
+- Before you import the file delete the sentimentr tile and hit apply changes in the ops manager
+	- The tile is not upgradable

-# How you use the service with your own application
+# How to consume the service in own java applications

 The sentimentr-client project contains two sub projects (sentimentr-connector and sentimentr-ui).
 The sentimentr-connector sub project builds the 'sentimentr-connector.jar' required in sentimentr-ui and also in your own application.